-After interacting with another user, the receiver gets a list of the last 50 users the sender has interacted with.
-If there are familiar users within this list, we can update their trust scores.
-For now, this is simply done by incrementing their trust score by one percentage point.
-If we encounter a new public key within the sent list, we add this person into our database.
+Figure 2.
+Flow diagram for displaying information regarding trust scores gets a list of the last 50 users the sender has interacted with.
+As the legitimacy of the transaction is dependent only on the truthfulness of the sender, no public keys are sent in the other direction.
+The EVA protocol is utilized to transceive the list.
+The sending of the list has three steps - first, the public keys are serialized and deserialized into a correct payload, then an encrypted packet containing the payload and message identifier is constructed, and finally, the binary is transmitted.
+Upon receipt, if there are familiar users within this list, we can update their trust scores.
+For now, this is simply done by incrementing their trust score by one percentage point in the database.
+If we encounter a new public key within the sent list, we add this person to our database.
 Over time, this will allow us to see nodes within the network that thoroughly interact with other users, which we intuitively trust more than users with limited interaction.